 ProMusica has won eight ASCAP awards for Adventurous Programming and has received additional honors, including from the Greater Columbus Arts Council and the Columbus Jewish Foundation.
 In 2015, 2016, and 2018, the orchestra was selected as a recipient of The Columbus Performing Arts Prize, an esteemed award designated to celebrate and support the exceptional artistic directors of Columbus’ performing arts organizations and their aspirations for creative growth.
 In April 2019, ProMusica was named one of the “5 Nonprofits to Watch” by The Columbus Foundation.

-ProMusica is funded in part through the work of the Greater Columbus Arts Council, The Columbus Foundation, the Ohio Arts Council, Nationwide Insurance, The Reinberger Foundation, and Thrive In Five.
-Media support is provided by WOSU Classical 101FM.
-Additional support is provided by The Drury Inn.
+ProMusica is funded in part through the work of the Greater Columbus Arts Council, The Columbus Foundation, the Ohio Arts Council, Nationwide, the Reinberger Foundation, and the ProMusica Sustaining Board.
+Media support is provided by WOSU Classical 101 FM.

 ProMusica is a proud partner of the National Alliance for Audition Support (NAAS), which is comprised of The Sphinx Organization, the New World Symphony, and the League of American Orchestras.
 A national initiative to increase diversity in American Orchestras, NAAS offers Black and Latinx musicians a combination of mentoring, audition preparation, financial support, and audition previews.